Is it time for US teachers to carry guns?

 "We do not have a local police department in our little town, and the sheriff's office could be at least 15 to 20 minutes away on a good day.
 The main reason for this is to close that gap."

-A couple of staff members vocally opposed the presence of guns and one of the teachers later left the school, but the general reaction from staff and the community was supportive, he said.
+Some staff vocally opposed the presence of guns and one teacher later left the school, but the general reaction from staff and the community was supportive, he said.

 In a 2013 poll by the National Education Association, only 22% of teachers said they approved of the idea of arming staff, while 68% of teachers said they were opposed.
 In another survey the same year, 72% of teachers said they would not want to carry a gun even if the law allowed.